pyxem/pyxem/docs/source/index.rst

 pyXem is released under the GPL v3 license.

-If analysis using pyxem forms a part of published work please consider recognizing the code development by citing the github repository.
+If analysis using pyxem forms a part of published work please consider recognizing the code development by citing the DOI.

 Installation